Best Wood For CNC Routing: Ultimate Guide

 Western red cedar is distinct from other cedar species due to its wide grain, as well as its darker coloring.
 The wide grains make it a good wood to work with for routing and it’s typically less knotty, but is also one of the more expensive softwoods.

-Best Hardwoods in CNC Routing
+Best Hardwoods For CNC Routing

 Ash is widely regarded as the best hardwood for CNC routing, with beech, cherry, mahogany, and cherry being other popular options.